-Ivory Coast’s Ouattara in the lead as partial election results announced
+Ivory Coast candidate Billon concedes as partial results favour Ouattara

 Saturday’s vote was reminiscent of the last election in 2020, in which he obtained 94 percent of the ballots with a turnout slightly above 50 percent in an election then boycotted by the main opposition.

-None of the four candidates who faced Ouattara represented a major party or have the reach of the ruling Rally of Houphouetists for Democracy and Peace.
+None of the four candidates who faced Ouattara represented a major party or had the reach of the ruling Rally of Houphouetists for Democracy and Peace.